Hamas says will kill hostages if Israeli attacks on Gaza civilians continue

 The United Kingdom, French, German, Italian and US governments issued a joint statement on Monday recognising the “legitimate aspirations” of the Palestinian people and supporting equal measures of justice and freedom for Israelis and Palestinians alike.

-They also said they would remain “united and coordinated” to ensure Israel can defend itself.
+They said they would remain “united and coordinated” to ensure Israel can defend itself.

 But the prospect that fighting could spread also alarmed the region and the world.